5-HT2A receptor: Agonists

 Activation of the 5-HT2A receptor is necessary for the effects of the "classic" psychedelics like LSD, psilocin and mescaline, which act as full or partial agonists at this receptor, and represent the three main classes of 5-HT2A agonists, the ergolines, tryptamines and phenethylamines, respectively.
 A very large family of derivatives from these three classes has been developed, and their structure-activity relationships have been extensively researched.
 Agonists acting at 5-HT2A receptors located on the apical dendrites of pyramidal cells within regions of the prefrontal cortex are believed to mediate hallucinogenic activity.
 Some findings reveal that psychoactive effects of classic psychedelics are mediated by the receptor heterodimer 5-HT2A–mGlu2 and not by monomeric 5-HT2A receptors.
 However, newer research suggests that 5HT2A and mGlu2 receptors do not physically associate with each other, so the former findings have questionable relevance.
 Agonists enhance dopamine in PFC, enhance memory and play an active role in attention and learning.

+Serotonin 5-HT2A receptor agonists include serotonergic psychedelics and non-hallucinogenic agents.
+Psychedelics have widely been encountered as recreational drug or drugs of misuse, with potential clinical consequences such as overdose, hospitalization, bad trips and worsened mental health, and rare adverse effects such as seizures, psychosis, and hallucinogen persisting perception disorder (HPPD).
+On the other hand, psychedelics and non-hallucinogenic serotonin 5-HT2A receptor agonists are under development as novel treatments for psychiatric disorders like depression, anxiety, and addiction as well as other conditions like cluster headaches.
+Both psychedelics and non-hallucinogenic serotonin 5-HT2A receptor agonists are claimed to act as psychoplastogens and this might be involved in their therapeutic effects.